 \section{VI.
 Concluding Remarks}

 In this study, we examined a voting model by considering several different types of networks, including a random graph, the Barab\'{a}si--Albert(BA) model, and lattice networks, using one parameter $\omega$.
 For a positive $\omega$, the network has hubs.
 However, for negative $\omega$, the network has a limit on the number of links.
-Using $\omega$, we continuously studied the effects of network.
+Using $\omega$, we continuously studied the effects of the network.

-We investigated the phase differences between different networks as models for the source of voter information.
+We investigated the phase differences between different networks as models for voter information.
 This is based on the assumption that voters obtain information from a network, including hubs.
 A voting model represents how public perceptions are conveyed to voters.
 Our voting model was constructed using two types of voters---herders and independents---and two candidates.
 Herders vote for the majority of candidates and obtain information related to previous votes from their networks.
 We examined the differences between the phases on which networks depend.

-In $\omega>-1$, we observed two types of phase transition: cascade transition, and super-normal transition.
-As the number of herders increased, the model featured a phase transition beyond which a state in which most voters made the correct choice coexisted with one in which most of them were wrong.
-During this transition, the distribution of votes changed from the one-peak phase to the two-peak phase.
+In $\omega>-1$, we observed two types of phase transitions: cascade transition and super-normal transition.
+As the number of herders increases, the model features a phase transition beyond which a state in which most voters made the correct choice coexisted with one in which most of them were wrong.
+During this transition, the distribution of votes changes from the one-peak phase to the two-peak phase.
+This is an absorption transition that belongs to the non-equilibrium phase transition \cite{Hin, Lu}.
 The other transition is a super-normal transition in terms of convergence speed.